 We hope you try this recipe and it becomes one of your family’s favorites too.

 - 1 Bag Hershey's Kisses (Any flavor, although we prefer Special Dark)

 - 1 1/2 cups Confectioner's Sugar

 - Cream sugar, butter, and vanilla together until creamy, light, and fluffy.

 - Slowly add flour and blend well until flour becomes completely incorporated into the mixture forming a soft dough.

 - Refrigerate the dough for 2 hours or more until quite firm.

 - While the dough is chilling, unwrap the kisses.

-When the dough is thoroughly chilled, take a spoonful and work gently with fingers to create a ball then flatten the ball into a small patty.
-Place a kiss in the center of the patty then pull up sides to wrap all the way around a kiss.
-When the kiss is totally enveloped, roll dough in your palms (like a meatball) to shape it back into the ball.
+- When the dough is thoroughly chilled, take a spoonful and work gently with fingers to create a ball then flatten the ball into a small patty.
+Place a kiss in the center of the patty then pull up sides to wrap around a kiss.
+When the kiss is completely covered, roll dough in your palms (like a meatball) to shape it back into the ball.
 Place on ungreased cookie sheets.
 Repeat until all dough/kisses are in balls.